Data Sources and Methods for the Global Trends in Protected Areas Indicator

 The World Database on Protected Areas (WDPA) contains data from governments and non-governmental organizations.
 Elements of a summary analysis of the WDPA made by United Nations Environment Programme World Conservation Monitoring Centre (UNEP–WCMC) in 2014 for the Protected Planet 2014 report were used to create the indicator.

 3.3 Temporal coverage

 The WDPA is continually being updated and is made available on Protected Planet.Footnote A major update was completed in 2014, following a request by the Convention on Biological Diversity to the Parties to the Convention (SCBD/SAM/DC/RH/83023) for updates to the United Nations List on Protected Areas.
 Information on individual protected areas includes their date of establishment.

 3.4 Data completeness

 Protected areas with unknown location and/or extent are excluded from the GIS analysis and statistics.
-Protected areas with unknown year of establishment are included in the GIS analysis and statistics for every year reported from the earliest year to the present.
+Protected areas with unknown year of establishment are included in the GIS analysis and statistics from the earliest year reported and for every subsequent year reported.

 3.5 Data timeliness